jzabroski/Home/Docker/README.md

     ```
     sudo apt-get install docker-ce
     ```

+### Additional Steps
+Docker communicates via a UNIX socket that is owned by the root user.
+We can avoid having to type sudo by following these steps:

+1. Create the docker group:
+   `sudo groupadd docker`
+2. Add your user to the docker group:
+    `sudo usermod -aG docker $ USER. `
+3. Log out and log back in.
+Run the command below to confirm the Docker has been installed correctly.
+    `docker run --rm hello-world`

 # Docker for Windows and Docker Tools for Visual Studio
 1. Visual Studio Tools for Docker